Popular Thistlegorm liveaboards Explore all liveaboards

 Getting to Thistlegorm

-Egypt liveaboards that include the Thistlegorm normally depart either from Sharm el Sheikh or Hurghada.
-Both resorts have their own airports offering international flights from mainland Europe with connections further afield.
+Egypt liveaboards that include the Thistlegorm normally depart from Sharm el Sheikh or Hurghada.
+Both resorts have airports offering international flights from mainland Europe with further afield connections.
 Almost all liveaboards offer transfers for guests from the nearby airport or hotels in the area.

-Liveaboards which dive on the Thistlegorm usually embark from Sharm el Sheikh and will normally travel along the coast towards the Thistlegorm taking in a number of dives in Ras Mohammed National Park and the wrecks at Abu Nuhas.
+Liveaboards, which dive on the Thistlegorm, usually embark from Sharm el Sheikh and will normally travel along the coast towards the Thistlegorm, taking in several dives in Ras Mohammed National Park and the wrecks at Abu Nuhas.
 Those that begin in Hurghada will head North via Abu Nuhas and other popular wreck sites such as Shaab El Erg.

-It is also possible to access the Thistlegorm by day boat starting in Sharm el Sheikh.
-The day starts very early usually around 4 am and returns around 5-6pm.
+Accessing the Thistlegorm by day boat starting in Sharm el Sheikh is also possible.
+The day starts very early, usually around 4 am, and returns around 5-6 pm.
 This long day is due to the 4-hour sail from the port at Sharm.
 Most of these day trips offer 2 dives on the Thistlegorm.

 Thistlegorm Diving Reviews